Gaussian quantum metrology in a dissipative environment: Introduction

-To address the above problems, going beyond the Born-Markovian approximation is necessary.
-It has been widely demonstrated that a rigorous non-Markovian treatment gives a qualitatively different dynamical behaviour from that of the Born-Markovian approximate case ~\cite{PhysRevLett.109.233601,PhysRevA.88.035806,PhysRevA.102.032607,PhysRevA.81.052330,PhysRevA.93.020105,PhysRevResearch.1.023027,PhysRevA.81.052330,PhysRevA.93.020105,PhysRevResearch.1.023027}.
-These results inspires us that the non-Markovianity may be exploited to boost the performance of quantum metrology under the influence of practical decoherence.
+To address the above problems, it is necessary to go beyond the Born-Markovian approximation.
+It has been widely demonstrated that a rigorous non-Markovian treatment gives a qualitatively different dynamical behavior from that of the Born-Markovian approximate case ~\cite{PhysRevLett.109.233601,PhysRevA.88.035806,PhysRevA.102.032607,PhysRevA.81.052330,PhysRevA.93.020105,PhysRevResearch.1.023027,PhysRevA.81.052330,PhysRevA.93.020105,PhysRevResearch.1.023027}.
+The results inspire us that the non-Markovianity may be exploited to boost the performance of quantum metrology under the influence of practical decoherence.

-In this work, we first propose a Gaussian quantum metrology scheme by using bimodal continuous-variable system as quantum probe.
-It achieves a precision as high as the sub-Heisenberg limit (HL) in the ideal case by using the Gaussian entanglement as quantum resource.
+In this work, we first propose a Gaussian quantum metrology scheme by using a bimodal continuous-variable system as the quantum probe.
+It achieves a precision as high as the sub-Heisenberg limit (HL) in the ideal case by using Gaussian entanglement as the quantum resource.
 Then we analyze the effect of decoherence induced by a dissipative environment on the probe.
-It is found the decoherence forces the metrology error contributed from the center-of-mass mode to be divergent with increasing the encoding time and the superiority to disappear completely in the Born-Markovian approximate dynamics.
-A mechanism to eliminates this ostensible error-divergence problem as well as enhance the metrology precision within a rigorous non-Markovian dynamical framework is revealed.
+It is found that the decoherence forces the metrology error contributed by the center-of-mass mode to be divergent with increasing encoding time and the superiority to disappear completely in the Born-Markovian approximate dynamics.
+A mechanism to eliminate this ostensible error-divergence problem as well as enhance the metrology precision within a rigorous non-Markovian dynamical framework is revealed.